 Children's books are full of pictures with a variety of new words (nouns, verbs, adjectives and adverbs).

-How you read is critical.
+However, how you read to your child is critical.
 Just reading a story straight from the book isn't the best strategy.
 You MUST interact while reading.
 The technical term is called "shared reading."

 Click here for more information on how to read to your child.